Simon Wessely: Personal life

-Wessely's father Rudi came to the UK in August 1939, one of the children rescued by Nicky (Sir Nicholas) Winton.
-Nearly all of Rudi's family, including his parents, were murdered during the Holocaust.
-His father was the first of the “children” to meet Winton nearly 40 years later.
-He has spoken passionately about issues affecting refugees supporting Alf Dubs legislation.
+Wessely's father, Rudi, came to the UK in August 1939, one of the children rescued by Nicky (Sir Nicholas) Winton.
+Nearly all of Rudi's family members, including his parents, were murdered during the Holocaust.
+His father was the first of the children to meet Winton nearly 40 years later and both Wessely and his father were present in the audience of the 1988 That's Life! episode when Winton met many of the children he had saved and their families, a scene reproduced in the 2023 feature film One Life.
+He has spoken passionately about issues affecting refugees, and supporting Alf Dubs' legislation.
+He spoke at several of the commemorations for the 80th anniversary of the start of the Kindertransports.

 Wessely is married to Clare Gerada; they have two sons.
 His interests include skiing and history, and he cycled annually from London to Paris between 2006 and 2012, to raise money for veterans' charities.

-He appeared on the BBC celebrity radio show Desert Island Discs in March 2021.

 Publications

 Wessely has co-authored books on CFS, psychological reactions to terrorism, randomised controlled trials, and a history of military psychiatry, From Shell Shock to PTSD.

 Honours

 For his work on CFS, Wessely was awarded the Jean Hunter Prize in 1997 by the Royal College of Physicians and was co-winner of the John Maddox Prize 2012 sponsored by Nature and the Ralph Kohn Foundation, and organised by Sense about Science on whose advisory council he serves.
 The award is given to individuals who have promoted sound science and evidence on a matter of public interest, with an emphasis on those who have faced extreme difficulty or opposition in doing so, as Wessely has done in researching neuropsychiatric elements to CFS despite alleged threats to his life.
 Some, however, have objected to this award being given to him due to concerns over the quality of his research.

 To balance these criticisms academic supporters would point out that he was appointed as a Foundation Senior Investigator of the National Institute for Health and Care Research (NIHR), which is given on very strict criteria including analysis of metrics/citations.
 The college of NIHR Senior Investigators is drawn from the most pre-eminent NIHR-funded researchers selected through annual competitions.
-He was also elected Fellow of the Academy of Medical Sciences, the medical equivalent of the Royal Society, in 1999.
+He was also elected Fellow of the Academy of Medical Sciences (FMedSci), the medical equivalent of the Royal Society, in 1999.
 Only 40 are honoured per year, and it is the highest honour and professional recognition in UK academic medical science.

-His 2013 Knighthood was for services to Military healthcare and psychological medicine.
+Wessely was knighted by Queen Elizabeth II "for services to military healthcare and to psychological medicine" in the 2013 New Year Honours.

-In 2014, Wessely was elected president of the Royal College of Psychiatrists.
+In 2014, Wessely was elected President of the Royal College of Psychiatrists.
 He announced his priorities to include parity between physical and mental health, improving the image of psychiatry and psychiatrists, improving recruitment into the specialism, and ensuring excellence in education and training.